Author: Karsten Silz

 Postgres wins, MySQL is second, and MongoDB is third.
 Postgres solidied its lead over MySQL to 24%.
 Postgres and MongoDB have also been trading blows for the last five years here, both peaking in early 2020.
 But MongoDB lost 69%, placing it at 86% of Postgres, while Postgres only lost 50%.
 Neo4j and Cassandra decrease in lockstep.
 Couchbase barely hovers above zero.

-Please note that overall monthly number of Stack Overflow questions is down 42% since ChatGPT appeared (November 2022 vs. October 2023):
+Please note that the overall monthly number of Stack Overflow questions is down 42% since ChatGPT appeared (November 2022 vs. October 2023):

 Monthly Questions at Stack Overflow